sabre-io/dav/CONTRIBUTING.md

 We may have to write the tests ourselves, which can increase the time it takes to accept the patch, but we'd still really like your contribution!

+To run the testsuite jump into the directory `cd tests` and trigger `phpunit`.
+Make sure you did a `composer install` beforehand.

 [1]: http://www.php-fig.org/psr/psr-1/
 [2]: http://www.php-fig.org/psr/psr-4/
 [3]: http://www.php-fig.org/psr/psr-2/